owl73/westmarch-landol/rules/stats.md

 #### Healing

-1. Lunch heals a character for 1d6+Level HP.
+1. Lunch heals a character for 1d6 HP.
 Lunch takes 1 hour, requires a safe place, and consumes 1 ration.
 2. A Good Night’s Rest.
 Restores all HP.
-Requires 8 hours of rest, a safe place, a �re or heat source, and consumes 1 ration.
+Requires 8 hours of rest, a safe place, a fire or heat source, and consumes 1 ration.
 3. Magical Healing.
 Some spells or potions restore HP.
 Others can heal Injuries.

+Better food will heal you more.

 If a character has negative HP (i.e. has taken [Lethal Damage](DeathDismemberment.md)),